Baton Rouge Water Quality Summary

 Salt water intrusion is a process where salt water from deeper formations moves into the freshwater aquifer.
 In Baton Rouge:

-• Current Status: The utility monitors salt water movement closely; no drinking water wells currently exceed sodium standards
+Current Status: The utility monitors salt water movement closely; no drinking water wells currently exceed sodium standards, though intrusion has been detected since the 1950s

-• Mitigation Measures: Strategic well placement, managed pumping rates, and the development of “scavenger wells” that intercept advancing salt water protect the drinking water supply
+Mitigation Measures: Strategic well placement, managed pumping rates, and innovative “scavenger wells” that intercept advancing salt water protect the drinking water supply

-This proactive approach has successfully managed the potential threat while maintaining exceptional water quality.
+This proactive approach has successfully managed the threat while maintaining high water quality for over 70 years.

 Are there water restrictions in Baton Rouge?

-Baton Rouge typically does not implement mandatory water restrictions but maintains conservation guidelines:
+Baton Rouge typically does not implement mandatory water restrictions but maintains conservation guidelines to protect the aquifer:

 Year-Round Conservation Recommendations: